Ich lasse dich nicht, du segnest mich denn, BWV 157

 Bach structured the cantata in five movements.
 The original "chamber music" version (as reconstructed by Klaus Hofmann) was scored for two vocal soloists, tenor and bass, a four-part choir, and a Baroque instrumental ensemble of flauto traverso, oboe d'amore and continuo.
 In the later version, there are parts also for oboe, two violins and violetta.

 History and text

 The cantata appears to have been commissioned as a funeral cantata for Johann Christoph von Ponickau, a Saxon chamberlain.
 Picander, Bach's librettist, clearly linked the cantata to Ponickau, publishing an extended funeral ode followed by the text of the cantata.
 The first known performance was during a memorial service for Ponickau on 6 February 1727 in the church of his home village of Pomßen, 20 km from Leipzig.
-A printed commemoration sermon survived, with some information about the music performed which included a second Bach cantata, the now lost Liebster Gott, vergißt du mich, BWV Anh.
+A printed commemoration sermon survives, with some information about the music performed which included a second Bach cantata, the now lost Liebster Gott, vergißt du mich, BWV Anh.
 209. That work was written to a libretto published by Georg Christian Lehms in his Gottgefälliges Kirchenopfer for the seventh Sunday after Trinity.